-The emails are posted as a suppliers invoice into SAGE 50 using the procedures described above.
-This credits the suppliers account for the Member Youth Service and Debits Payments made to Member Youth Services Accounts NL 5006 CC 0.
+The emails are posted as a supplier's invoice into SAGE 50 using the procedures described above.
+This credits, the suppliers account for the Member Youth Service and Debits Payments made to Member Youth Services Accounts NL 7007 CC 18.
 The authorisation for payment form is completed and authorised as described above.
 The payment is entered into the Suppliers section in SAGE 50 as described above.
-At any time a Member Youth Service can request a statement of their account from SAGE 50.
+At any time, a Member Youth Service can request a statement of their account from SAGE 50.

-When the money is received from the Department of Justice the FA posts the total lodgement as receipt into the Main Bank a/c NL 1200 CC 0 and credits the Grants Payable to MYS account NL 2105 CC 0.
+When the money is received from the Department of Justice the FA posts the total lodgement as receipt into the Main Bank a/c NL 1200 CC 0 and credits the Irish Youth Justice Grant account NL 4010 CC 18.